Breaking walls (in your house) doesn't necessarily mean breaking the bank too.

-Ultimately, the best way to avoid reno loans is to be a patient home owner.
+Ultimately, the best way to avoid renovation loans is to be a patient homeowner.
 Remember, you don’t have to sacrifice the upgrades you want to your home – you just don’t have to buy them all at once.

-Do consider renovating just a small part of your house first, such as one room, or just the flooring.
-Then save up your money, and pay for the next upgrade in cash when you can afford it.
+Do consider renovating a small part of your house first, such as one room, or just the flooring.
+Then, save up your money and pay for the next upgrade in cash when you can afford it.
 If you do this every six months to a year, you could have your dream home in about three years, without having taken a single loan to renovate.

 (Besides, it gives you something to always look forward to at home).